About Azalee

 I did my PhD work at UC Davis where I was a UC Presidents Pre-Professoriate Fellow at University of California, Davis.
 I was a DiRAC fellow at University of Washington before moving to Arizona.

 In my spare time, I volunteer for the Carpentries as an instructor.
 As an instructor I organize and teach programming skills to researchers to allow them to work more efficiently to create reproducible work.
 I currently organize the Software and Data Carpentry Workshop at the Winter meeting of the American Astronomical Society.
 I am also the PI of a grant through the American Institute of Physics to develop Data Carpentry lessons for the astronomical community.
-Check out our new curriculum: Foundations of Astronomical Data Science
+Check out our new curriculum: Foundations of Astronomical Data Science!

 Prior to returning to graduate school, I spent 5 years as a Senior Research and Instrument Analyst at the Space Telescope Science Institute (STScI).
 At STScI, I coordinated the calibration pipeline development of the two spectrographs on the Hubble Space Telescope (HST): the Cosmic Origins Spectrograph (COS) and the Space Telescope Imaging Spectrograph (STIS).
 I also monitored the decline in sensitivity of the COS and STIS FUV and NUV detectors.
 At STScI, I began my work characterizing massive stars with spectra of the most massive stars R136 (the central starburst cluster of 30 Doradus).